ahuacate/pve-host/README.md

 ## 5.9.
 PVE Host Grub boot delay (recommended)

 All your PVE hosts depend on your NAS and other network devices such as routers, DNS, DHCP servers and LAN switches.
-In the event of a power outage we need your PVE hosts to be the last online.
+In the event of a power outage, we need your PVE hosts to be the last online.

-Our solution is to the edit the 'grub timeout' parameter and apply a delay of 300 seconds.
+Our solution is to edit the 'grub timeout' parameter and apply a delay of 300 seconds.

 Your Proxmox server now waits 5 minutes before starting the OS, by which time your NAS and network devices (i.e switches, DNS servers) should be operational.
 There will be no more manual restarting of virtual machines following a power outage.

-## PVE Intel Amd iGPU LXC support - allow LXC access to CPU iGPU
+## 5.10.
+PVE Intel Amd iGPU LXC support - allow LXC access to CPU iGPU
 Setup Intel or AMD iGPU video render to support your LXC.
 Required by Jellyfin and Tdarr or any LXC performing video rendering.

 <hr>

 # 6. GitHub "ttneck" helper scripts
-tneck has a lot of helpful scripts to help you with your homelab and Proxmox.
+tneck has a lot of helpful scripts to help you with your Homelab and Proxmox.
 More information [here](https://tteck.github.io/Proxmox/).

 For tuning your Proxmox hosts I use these:
 * Proxmox VE Tools